Dialogue Writers' Guidelines

 - With your article, please include the following:

-- Contact information, including a daytime telephone number and fax number
+- Contact information, including a daytime telephone number

 - Brief biographical information (for publication)